-Our discussion of countervailing consideration here focuses on their implications for disclosure of agency legal materials.
-As we discuss below, insofar as the definition of legal materials encompasses directives or guidance to government officials, and not merely those directed to the public, there can, at times, exist an almost inverse relationship between the goals served by transparency and the rationales underlying some of countervailing considerations.
-This is particularly so with regard to countervailing considerations related to preventing the circumvention of the law, protecting deliberative intra-governmental deliberative processes, and respecting the separation of powers.
+Our discussion of countervailing considerations here focuses on their implications for disclosure of agency legal materials.
+As we discuss below, insofar as the definition of legal materials encompasses directives or guidance to government officials, and not merely those directed to the public, there can, at times, exist an almost inverse relationship between the goals served by transparency and the rationales underlying some of the countervailing considerations.
+This is particularly so with regard to countervailing considerations related to preventing the circumvention of the law, protecting deliberative intra-governmental processes, and respecting the separation of powers.
 Moreover, without exemptions protecting such countervailing interests, agencies might either avoid providing directives or guidance to subordinates or do so in ways that would not be captured by FOIA (such as by oral directives), at significant cost in terms of both managerial control over line officials and transparency.

 The appropriate scope and weight to be accorded the countervailing considerations reflected in FOIA's exemptions, inter alia, can be complex, context-specific, and vigorously contested.
-The caselaw is voluminous,60 although the subset of cases construing FOIA's exemptions in the context of FOIA affirmative disclosure context is relatively modest.
-Yet because this Report's core message is that agencies should affirmatively make publicly available all non-exempt legal materials, it is necessary for us to offer at least some modest background on these exemptions.
+The caselaw is voluminous, 61 although the subset of cases construing FOIA's exemptions in the context of FOIA affirmative disclosure is relatively modest.
+Yet, because this Article's core message is that agencies should affirmatively make publicly available all non-exempt legal materials, it is necessary for us to offer at least some modest background on these exemptions.

 We thus review FOIA's exemptions without taking any position on whether they should or should not be modified, interpreted, or applied in any particular manner.
-Indeed, in formulating our recommendations in this Report, we have simply taken FOIA's existing exemptions as a given.
+Indeed, in formulating our recommendations in this Article, we have simply taken FOIA's existing exemptions as a given.
 We have not sought to resolve debates about the contours of particular exemptions, even as applied to legal materials that we recommend making subject to affirmative disclosure.
 Such a task is beyond both our available time and, arguably, our mandate.
-And taking on such an endeavor would risk diverting us, and ACUS more broadly, from this project's primary goal-crafting the outlines of a legislative proposal for enhancing the meaningful affirmative disclosure of agency legal
+And taking on such an endeavor would risk diverting us, and ACUS more broadly, from this project's primary goal-crafting the outlines of a legislative proposal for enhancing the meaningful affirmative disclosure of agency legal materials.
+Our recommendations, therefore, are to clarify or expand categories of materials that must be made affirmatively available, subject to precisely the same exemptions and exclusions that would apply if those same materials were requested by a member of the public under FOIA.
+We aim to move categories of records that already must be released upon request from a "reactive" disclosure regime to a "proactive" disclosure regime.